DUI Car Insurance in Utah

 Additional Costs to Consider When Having a DUI in Utah

 • Fines and fees.
-A first-time DUI in Utah typically carries fines of around $700, plus nearly a 90% surcharge and court security fees, bringing the cost to approximately $1,370.
-Repeat offenses may involve higher fines and additional financial penalties.
+A first-time DUI in Utah carries fines around $700, plus a 90% surcharge and court security fees, totaling about $1,370.
+Repeat offenses bring higher fines and additional penalties.

 • Towing and vehicle impoundment.
-After a DUI arrest, your vehicle will likely be impounded and subject to a $350 DMV impound fee, plus towing and storage costs until you reinstate your license and resolve administrative holds.
+Your vehicle gets impounded after a DUI arrest.
+You'll pay a $350 DMV impound fee, plus towing and storage costs until you reinstate your license and resolve administrative holds.

 • Education, treatment and ignition interlock.
-First-time offenders must pay a $100 to $255 reinstatement fee plus an IID installation and monitoring fee (up to $75 install plus $60 to $80/month) for 18 months.
-Subsequent offenses can require longer IID periods, up to three years for test refusal or underage violations.
+First-time offenders pay a $100 to $255 reinstatement fee plus IID installation and monitoring fees (up to $75 install plus $60 to $80 monthly) for 18 months.
+Repeat offenses require longer IID periods, up to three years for test refusal or underage violations.

-• License reinstatement and SR‑22 filing.
-To reinstate your driving privileges, you’ll need to pay fines, complete required steps, and maintain SR‑22 insurance, costing $300–$900 annually for three years.
-Any lapse in coverage or interruption in SR‑22 filing can lead to re-suspension or additional fees.
+• License reinstatement and SR-22 filing.
+Reinstating your driving privileges requires paying fines, completing required steps and maintaining SR-22 insurance, which costs $300 to $900 annually for three years.
+Any coverage lapse or SR-22 filing interruption triggers re-suspension or additional fees.

 • Attorney fees and accident costs.
-If you hire legal representation, expect to pay at least $2,000 for basic defense; DUI cases involving crashes will add repair costs, medical bills, restitution, and possibly probation fees.
+Legal representation costs at least $2,000 for basic defense.
+DUI cases involving crashes add repair costs, medical bills, restitution and possibly probation fees.

 Utah DUI Car Insurance Requirements

-After a DUI in Utah, drivers must file an SR‑22 certificate to confirm they carry the state's minimum liability insurance of $30,000 bodily injury per person, $65,000 per accident, and $25,000 property damage and PIP.
-This SR‑22 and the required insurance policy must remain active for three years starting from license reinstatement; any lapse triggers suspension and resets the requirement.
+After a DUI in Utah, drivers must file an SR-22 certificate to confirm they carry the state's minimum liability insurance of $30,000 bodily injury per person, $65,000 per accident, $25,000 property damage and $3,000 personal injury protection (PIP).
+This SR-22 and the required insurance policy must remain active for three years after license reinstatement.
+Any lapse triggers suspension and resets the requirement.

 Utah also requires an ignition interlock device (IID) if you were ordered to use one.
 Carrying the SR‑22 and maintaining continuous coverage ensures you stay compliant with state mandates.